kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 Create new VolumeGroup can be done in several ways:

-Phase 1:
+Phase 1 (Note: only Phase 1 will be covered in this KEP which is targeting Alpha in K8s v1.26):
 1. Create an empty group first, then create a new PVC with the group name.
 This will create a new volume and add that volume to the already created group.
 When deleting this volume group, all volumes in the group will be deleted together with the group.
-A CSI driver supporting VOLUME_GROUP controller capability MUST implement this feature.
+A CSI driver supporting CREATE_DELETE_VOLUME_GROUP controller capability MUST implement this feature.
 2. Create an empty group first, then add an existing PVC to the group one by one.
 A CSI driver supporting VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME MUST implement this feature.

-Phase 2:
+Phase 2 (After v1.26):
 1. Create a new volume group from an existing group snapshot in one step.
 Design details will be added in a future KEP.
 2. Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.

 ### Modify VolumeGroup

 Modify an existing VolumeGroup:
 1. Create a new volume with an existing VolumeGroup name will create a new volume and add it to the group.
 Option 1 of creating VolumeGroup above falls into this case.
-As mentioned earlier, a CSI driver supporting VOLUME_GROUP MUST implement this feature.
+As mentioned earlier, a CSI driver supporting CREATE_DELETE_VOLUME_GROUP MUST implement this feature.
 2. Add an existing volume to an existing VolumeGroup or remove a volume from a VolumeGroup.
 Option 2 of creating VolumeGroup above falls into this case.
 As mentioned earlier, a CSI driver supporting VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME MUST implement this feature.

 ### Create and Modify VolumeGroup